Peter Lester (sailor): Offshore and America's Cup campaigns

-Lester was a reserve for the and qualified for the in the Finn class, but was unable to compete due to the.
+Lester was a reserve for New Zealand at the 1976 Summer Olympics.
+He qualified for the Finn class at the 1980 Olympics, but was unable to compete due to the USA-backed boycott of the Olympics in Russia.
 He then transitioned to offshore keelboat racing.
 In 1987, as helmsman on Propaganda, he was instrumental in the New Zealand team's victory at the Admiral's Cup, the country's only win in the event's history.
 Propaganda was also the top-scoring individual boat, and Lester was named New Zealand Yachtsman of the Year for a second time.

 Lester's America's Cup career began with the 1988 America's Cup, where he was the tactician on board KZ 1 for the New Zealand Challenge.
 He coached the Spanish Desafio España Copa America challenge at the 1992 Louis Vuitton Cup.
 In 1993, he was the helmsman on's Pinta, which won the.
 He returned to the 1995 Louis Vuitton Cup as a sailor and tactician for the Tag Heuer Challenge.

 In 2017, he returned to competitive sailing, competing in the Laser class at the in Auckland.